Avatar

 I am an observational astrophysicist studying low-mass stars, brown dwarfs, and gas giant exoplanets using high-resolution spectroscopy.

-In particular, my approach is statistically studying their kinematics, rotation, abundances, multiplicity as well as identifying and characterizing benchmark systems (e.g. orbital paramteres (mass, separation, eccentricity) from binaries and abundances), and to further constrain the formation and evolution from theoretical models.
+My research aims at understanding their formation and evolution.
+In particular, my approach is statistically studying their rotation, abundances, kinematics and multiplicity as well as identifying and characterizing benchmark systems (e.g. chemistry, spins, orbital paramteres such as mass, separation, eccentricity from binaries and abundances), and to further constrain the formation and evolution from theoretical models.

 I use a Markov Chain Monte Carlo (MCMC) forward-modeling method to model the high-resolution spectra and extract precise radial and projected rotational velocities, as well as effective temperatures and surface gravities for hundreds of nearby ultracool dwarfs, also the largest UCD RV and vsini sample in the literature.
 I named this code SMART, which is one of the most precise modeling codes to extract UCD RVs and vsinis from high-resolution near-infrared spectroscopy.
 With SMART I found the shortest orbital period UCD binary (P=0.71 day) to date, LP 413-53AB (Hsu et al. 2023).
 I jumped so high when I made this discovery!